hjools/js-calculator/README.md

 # js-calculator
-A basic calculator built with javascript and jQuery
+A calculator with basic functionality built with javascript and jQuery.

+## To-Do
+* Float numbers support
+* Calculation history
+* More prominent & conveniently placed "equals" button.